March 1, 2019

 Then he reminds them of his “thorn the flesh”—a physical ailment he suffered from chronically.
 Finally, he wraps it up with,

 "Therefore I take pleasure in infirmities, in reproaches, in needs, in persecutions, in distresses, for Christ’s sake.
 For when I am weak, then I am strong" (2 Corinthians 12:10).

 Paul “took pleasure in them” not because he enjoyed suffering, but because he knew what it meant.
 The end result of our suffering—of his, yours, and mine—is this:

 “For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory” (2 Corinthians 4:17).

 He called what he suffered “momentary” and “light.”
 How in the world could he call all this we’ve read about “light”?
 When he weighed it all out compared to Heaven’s glories and compared to what the Lord Jesus suffered.

 And even though Paul’s suffering extended through many years of his life, he could call it “momentary” when laid against the vast eternity of glory awaiting him in Heaven.

 When you are persecuted for Jesus’ sake, what can you do?
 You can react to it if you want.
 You can resent it.
 You could retaliate.
 Or you can rejoice.
 I choose to rejoice.

-Oh, there are joys enough and tokens of His grace here on earth, but “eye has not seen, nor ear heard, nor has it entered into the heart of man the things which God hath prepared for them that love Him” (1 Corinthians 2:9).
+Oh, there are joys enough and tokens of His grace here on earth, but "eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him" (1 Corinthians 2:9).